Our Local Positions

 The League of Women Voters started when women won the right to vote.

-In her address to the National American Woman Suffrage Association’s (NAWSA) 50th convention in St. Louis, Missouri, President Carrie Chapman Catt proposed the creation of a “league of women voters to finish the fight and aid in the reconstruction of the nation.”
+In her address to the 50th convention of the National American Woman Suffrage Association (NAWSA), President Carrie Chapman Catt proposed the creation of a “league of women voters to finish the fight and aid in the reconstruction of the nation.”
 The League of Women Voters was formed within the NAWSA, composed of the organizations in the states where suffrage had already been attained.
 The next year, on February 14, 1920 – six months before the 19th amendment to the Constitution was ratified – the League was formally organized in Chicago as the national League of Women Voters.
 Catt described the purpose of the new organization:

 Maud Wood Park became the first national president of the League and thus the first League leader to rise to the challenge.
 She had steered the women’s suffrage amendment through Congress in the last two years before ratification and liked nothing better than legislative work.
 From the very beginning, however, it was apparent that the legislative goals of the League were not exclusively focused on women’s issues and that citizen education aimed at all of the electorate was in order.